Declarative Diagramming (D2) Output Module

 Modifying Shape and Connection Attributes

-d2 output module uses graphite.icon device attribute to select the node style defined in defaults.outputs.d2 settings.
+d2 output module uses graphite.icon device attribute to select the node style defined in defaults.outputs.d2.styles settings.

-You can also style lan shapes, container object (groups or autonomous systems) and ibgp or ebgp sessions.
+You can also style lan shapes, container objects (groups or autonomous systems), and BGP session types.

 You can use any D2 style attribute in these default settings.
-The following printout lists the system defaults within defaults.output.d2 dictionary:
+The following printout lists the system defaults within defaults.output.d2.styles dictionary:

 source-arrowhead: